hamsoace/wishabook/README.md

 ### WISH A BOOK

-An android app that you can shop for books and have it delivered to you right at your doorstep.
+An android app that allows you to shop for books and have it delivered to you right at your doorstep.

 ## Author
 **HAMISI ANDALE**